bitsofinfo/helmfile-deploy/examples/README.md

 Note that `hogapp` has some special `appdeploy` chart overrides defined under [examples/chartvalues/appdeploy/values/hogapp](chartvalues/appdeploy/values/hogapp) if you inspect you will eventually see [stage/stage-qa/values.yaml](chartvalues/appdeploy/values/hogapp/stage/stage-qa/values.yaml) which declares an additional special `env:` variable `SOME_VAR_SPECIFIC_TO_STAGE_QA`

-The custom `values` here automatically get picked up because of our `baseValues` definitions in [examples/statevalues/customized-chartconfigs.yaml](statevalues/customized-chartconfigs.yaml)
+The custom `values` here automatically get picked up because of our `availableBaseValueSets` and `baseValueSets` definitions in [examples/statevalues/customized-chartconfigs.yaml](statevalues/customized-chartconfigs.yaml)

 Let's verify its applied to the Deployment.